Registering with the University

 What you need to do before you leave home, when to arrive, and what to do once you're here.

-How to get to some important places around campus, including the Library, some places to eat and where to catch a bus.
+Information about some important places around campus, including the Library, some places to eat and where to catch a bus.

 The main passenger drop-off and pick-up point for buses to and from the University is near the east entrance to the Parade.